BillyDoesDev/fast-image-rotation/README.md

 ## Sample Execution

-As of now, the way the project is structured, all the files in the `./utils/` directory get compiled only.
 The files ending with a `__b` (both cpp files, and their corresponding binaries) signify that these files are being used for benchmarking.

 > **[IMPORTANT]**
-> In this repository, the **final working file** is `./utils/dlr__b.cpp`, and as such, that's the file you should be interested in compiling and executing.
+> In this repository, the **final working file** is `./proposed_algorithm/dlr__b.cpp`, and as such, that's the file you should be interested in compiling and executing.

 **Usage:**
 ```sh